dimitrispax/color-guessing-game-react/README.md

-# This a simple web game that I made with React Library in order to practice with it.
+This is a basic web game I created utilizing the React Library to experiment and enhance my skills with it.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+To run the game:
+	 - Move to the folder.
+	 - Open terminal.
+	 - Type the commands:
+	 - npm install
+	 - npm start (runs the game in dev mode)